This blog post is a part of the “Start Your Own Blog” series.

 How to purchase a domain?

 I have bought the domain blogtriangle from GoDaddy for about $45 and I am going to show you the procedure for doing the same.
 Let me search for a sample domain name bloggingpursuits with a .com extension.
-Go to GoDaddy website and type this domain name and hit search.
+Go to the GoDaddy website and type this domain name and hit search.

 As we can see this domain name is available for sale.
 Add this domain to our cart and then proceed to checkout.
 In the next page, we have some options for domain privacy protection.